vatesfr/xen-orchestra/doc/vm_usage/README.md

 Consoles are accessible from different views, but always with the same symbol: ![](./assets/consoleicon.png)

-You can send *Ctrl+Alt+Del* key with the dedicated button.
+You can send the *Ctrl+Alt+Del* combination with the dedicated button.
 And you can also insert a virtual CD (from an ISO repository or a local DVD drive) in any VM you need:

 ![](./assets/consoleview.png)